-HBCU-UP proposals are evaluated by ad hoc reviews, panel reviews or both.
-For Broadening Participation Research Centers, site visits are used in addition to ad hoc and panel reviews.
-Separate review panels are assembled for Implementation Projects (including ACE), Broadening Participation Research Projects, Research Initiation Awards, and Targeted Infusion Projects and Broadening Participation Research Centers.
-Unsolicited proposals typically receive ad hoc reviews.
-Research Initiation Awards and Broadening Participation Research Centers receive a combination of ad hoc and panel reviews.
+HBCU-UP proposals are evaluated by ad hoc reviews, panel reviews, or both.
+For Broadening Participation Research Centers, site visits may be used in addition to ad hoc and/or panel reviews.
+Separate review panels are assembled for Implementation Projects, Broadening Participation Research Projects, Research Initiation Awards, Targeted Infusion Projects and Broadening Participation Research Centers.
 For highly rated Broadening Participation Research Centers, site visits will be conducted before an award recommendation is made.

 Proposals for a Broadening Participation Research Center will be evaluated in a multi-phase merit review process.
-Preliminary proposals are required and will be evaluated by ad hoc review and a panel of experts in broadening participation research and education.
-Proposing institutions whose preliminary proposals are judged most promising by the panel and program directors will be invited to submit full proposals that will be evaluated by both ad hoc and panel review.
+Preliminary proposals are required and will be evaluated by a panel of experts in broadening participation research.
+Proposing institutions whose preliminary proposals are judged most promising by the panel and program directors will be invited to submit full proposals that will be evaluated by ad hoc and/or panel review.
 Only those full proposals that were invited will be accepted.
-The full proposal review panel will identify those full proposals deemed worthy of site visit reviews; the other proposals will be declined.
+The full proposal review panel will identify those full proposals deemed worthy of site visit reviews.
 For proposals selected for a site visit, the site visit review will consider the review criteria, the vision and potential legacy of the proposed center, and institutional commitment to the proposed center.
-Following the site visits, NSF staff will analyze reviews and discussion summaries.
+Following the site visit, NSF staff will analyze reviews and discussion summaries.
 The final decision concerning recommendations is based upon the proposal, the reviews and discussion summaries, and the site visit report.
-After the site visits, some centers selected for site visits may not be recommended for a center grant, but rather for a collaborative project award.
+Centers selected for site visit but that are not recommended for a center grant after the site visit, may be considered for a collaborative project award.